johanmazoyer/Asterix/docs/source/index.rst

-Asterix : Simulate your High-Contrast Instruments
+Asterix: Simulate your High-Contrast Instruments
 ===================================

 Asterix is a python based library for simulating high contrast instruments and testbeds with a strong